Lankapura Dandanatha: End of invasion

 Kulasekhara Pandya subsequently obtained assistance from the Cholas and returned to fight Lankapura's army again.
-However, Lankapura defeated them again and burned down the Chola country for a distance of 7 leagues/38.9 kilometers.
-He ordered the Sri Lankan currency of Kahapana to be used in the areas under his control.
-Ancient Sri Lankan sources say that Lankapura returned to Sri Lanka after his victory, and was welcomed by Parakramabahu I as a great war hero and was well rewarded.
-The indian prisoners of war captured by Lankapura's army were sent to Sri Lanka to repair the Ruwanweli Seya and other buildings damaged by earlier Chola invasions of the country.
+However, Lankapura defeated them again.
+He ordered the Sri Lankan currency, Kahapana, to be used in the areas under his control.
+The Indian prisoners of war captured by Lankapura's army were sent to Sri Lanka to repair the Ruwanweli Seya and other buildings damaged by earlier Chola invasions.